 Embrace the gambling industry’s realities.
 Your casino session is always going to be “hunky-dory.”
 Take a look at your casino trips differently with these three suggestions.

 Three Reasons Your Gambling Session Suck

 1) “Fortune isn’t something that happens to you, it is something you help create”

 As a rule, know your games and the best strategy for them.
 Take advantage of free play and multiplier days.
 These advantages increase the “fun” value with potential longer & more profitable sessions.
-However, the most important advice to limit your session’s “suckiness” is don’t overplay your bankroll to gain higher status.
+However, the most crucial advice to limit your session’s “suckiness” is not to overplay your bankroll to gain higher status.
 Keep to your bankroll.